PDP-10/its/README.md

-Alternatively to logging in directly in the system console window, which will always be displaying daemon messages, you may prefer to use a seperate terminal session for logging in.
+Alternatively to logging in directly in the system console window, which will always be displaying daemon messages, you may prefer to use a separate terminal session for logging in.
 To do this just run `telnet localhost <port>` from another shell window and press
 <kbd>CTRL</kbd><kbd>Z</kbd> to log in there.
 The port should be determined as per this list: